brypo/serverless-studio-voice-sync/README.md

 ### Long-term Data Storage

-Uncomment the "optional" code ([here](https://github.com/brypo/serverless-studio-voice-sync/blob/b8a37e139ff9721ff516131051e8acea7f6a4c1a/pn-call-status-callback.protected.js#L2) and [here](https://github.com/brypo/serverless-studio-voice-sync/blob/b8a37e139ff9721ff516131051e8acea7f6a4c1a/pn-call-status-callback.protected.js#L32)) to forward the Voice IVR path data to your own endpoint.
+Uncomment the "optional" code ([here](https://github.com/brypo/serverless-studio-voice-sync/blob/b8a37e139ff9721ff516131051e8acea7f6a4c1a/pn-call-status-callback.protected.js#L2) and [here](https://github.com/brypo/serverless-studio-voice-sync/blob/cd3d3d3be05b856e9f2053738a2e9995c30f6c88/pn-call-status-callback.protected.js#L32C1-L38C71)) to forward the Voice IVR path data to your own endpoint.

 Make sure [the URL](https://github.com/brypo/serverless-studio-voice-sync/blob/b8a37e139ff9721ff516131051e8acea7f6a4c1a/pn-call-status-callback.protected.js#L38) is updated with your proper, valid endpoint.

+Remember to add `axios` to your [dependencies](#dependencies) if using this feature.

 # Disclaimer